DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownBox/1 Configuration/contentTemplate.md

 Specifies a custom template for the drop-down content.

 ##### param(templateData): Object
-Data associated with the widget.
+Data associated with the UI component.

 ##### field(templateData.component): dxDropDownBox
-The widget's instance.
+The UI component's instance.

 ##### field(templateData.value): any
 The currently selected value.

 ##### param(contentElement): dxElement
-#include common-ref-elementparam with { element: "widget content" }
+#include common-ref-elementparam with { element: "UI component content" }

 ##### return: String | Element | jQuery
 A template name or container.